 Siv Cedering was born in Grelsbyn in Norrbotten in 1939.
 The whole family emigrated in 1954, when she was 14 years old, and moved to the USA, settling in San Francisco.
 Her father regretted his decision almost instantly and returned to Sweden but the rest of the family – Siv Cedering, her two siblings and her mother – stayed in America for good.
-Siv Cedering, who was the eldest daughter, had a voracious appetite for knowledge and was a talented writer.
+Siv Cedering, who was the younger daughter, had a voracious appetite for knowledge and was a talented writer.
 She applied to attend a writing course offered at San Francisco State University.
 The course, run by the well-known Beat poet Allen Ginsberg, was held during the spring term of 1956.
 An aspiring young poet could hardly have hoped for more auspicious beginnings!
 An early result of her course attendance was her 1956 debut poetry collection, entitled Dawn.
 The work was fairly unoriginal and the publisher was little-known.
 Dawn remained Siv Cedering’s sole output for quite some time.

 An early pregnancy and the ensuing conventional marriage, to a successful data technician, put a stop to any further writing efforts for a long time.
 However, in the early 1970s, Siv Cedering began to write poetry in earnest, releasing two collections - Letter from the Island and Cup of Cold Water - both published in 1973, and then Mother Is, published in 1975.
 The first of these three works includes a passing reference to the Swede, Göran Tunström, with whom Siv Cedering had become acquainted at the time.
 The simultaneously factual and sensual form of expression used in Mother Is paved the way for Siv Cedering’s breakthrough with the American public.
 Over the course of the ensuing decades she became a travelling poet.
 She gave readings all over the place, served as visiting professor and writing instructor at universities, performed at art galleries and at all sorts of cultural spaces, travelled throughout the USA, as well as to Canada, Japan and Australia.